georgejhunt/iiab-menu/README.md

 ## IIAB Menu

-iiab-menu is a menuing system that uses json files for each menu item, which are loaded by and rendered in javascript, based on an html file that contains an array of the menu items to load.
-This file will usually be named index.html, but can have any name.
+iiab-menu is a menuing system that uses json files for each menu item, which are loaded by and rendered in javascript.
+A menu is defined by a folder, which contains a two files: a copy of "index.html", and a json file, which contains the list of the menu items to load.
+This file will usually be named index.html, but can have any name, as long as it is accompanied in a folder by a single *.json file.

-The menu files are nominally in /library/www/html/iiab-menu, but the index file can be anywhere as the path to supporting files is absolute.
+The menu files are nominally in /library/www/html/iiab-menu, but the index and json files can be anywhere as the path to supporting files is absolute.
-Several sample files are included in the samples directory.
+Several sample *.json files are included in the samples directory.

 A menu item, a set of links to one piece of content such as the wikipedia, is defined by a 'menu-def' json file.
 There is a sample in the samples directory.
 There may also be an optional html file that contains free form html to be appended to the menu item entry.